 If you wish to exercise any of the below rights please contact us on email@example.com.
 We will work with you to ensure we respect your wishes.

 As a security measure to ensure that rights are exercised by the correct individual and personal data is not disclosed to any person who has no right to receive it, we may need to request specific information from you to help us confirm your identity.
-On receipt of this information, if you have made a subject access request, the University will send you copies of data as soon as possible and in any event within 30 days.
+On receipt of this information, if you have made a subject access request, we will send you copies of data as soon as possible and in any event within 20 working days.

 The provision of the personal data is subject to exemptions specified by GDPR.

-Request correction of the personal data that ARU hold about you.
+Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate information held about you corrected.

 Request the transfer of your personal data to another party.